HL7/fhir-saner/input/pagecontent/measure_aggregation.md

 * http://hl7.org/fhir/ValueSet/iso3166-1-2 - ISO 3166 Part 1: 2 Letter Codes
 * http://hl7.org/fhir/ValueSet/iso3166-1-3 - ISO 3166 Part 1: 3 Letter Codes
 * http://hl7.org/fhir/ValueSet/iso3166-1-N - ISO 3166 Part 1: Numeric Codes

+Most developers are familiar with the use of ISO 3166 as it is used in [RFC 5646 Tags for Identifying Languages](https://www.ietf.org/rfc/rfc5646.html) which prefers use of the ISO 3166 Part 1: 2 letter codes.
+Measures **should** use the two letter codes when using ISO-3166 Part 1.

 #### [INCITS 31-2009[R2019]](https://standards.incits.org/apps/group_public/project/details.php?project_id=2398) Codes for the Identification of Counties and Equivalent Areas of the United States, Puerto Rico, and the Insular Areas
 Establishes a structure for the assignment of identifying data codes to counties and county equivalents of the United States and its insular and associated areas,